 Five reasons why VCTs are increasing in popularity amongst investors

-Launched in 1995, VCTs have always had loyal followers who have been attracted by the sector’s strong historic performance and its range of tax benefits, but in recent years, more private investors are turning to VCTs in ever greater numbers.
-Steven Ford, Marketing Manager at Maven, looks at the five key reasons investors are being drawn towards VCTs; a once niche product which is now firmly positioned as a mainstream investment option.
+Launched in 1995, VCTs have always had loyal followers who have been attracted by the sector’s strong historic performance and its range of tax benefits, but in recent years, private investors are turning to VCTs in greater numbers.
+Steven Ford, Marketing Manager at Maven, looks at the five key reasons investors are being drawn towards VCTs; a once niche product which is now increasingly positioned as a mainstream investment option.

 Cuts in pension allowance